jmyerston/greCy/README.md

 ```
 python -m grecy install MODEL
 ```
 where you replace MODEL by any of the model names listed above.
-The suffixes after the corpus name _sm, _lg, and _trf indicate the size of the model which directly depend on the word embedding used to train the models.
-The smallest models end in _sm (small) and the less accurate ones: they are good for testing and building lightweight apps.
+The suffixes after the corpus name, _sm, _lg, and _trf, indicate the size of the model which directly depends on the word embedding used for training.
+The smallest models end in _sm (small) and are the less accurate ones: they are good for testing and building lightweight apps.
 The _lg and _trf are the large and transformers models which are more accurate.
-The _lg were trained using fasttext word vectors in the spaCy floret version, and the _trf models were using a special version of BERT, pertained by ourselves with the largest Ancient Greek corpus we could find (see more below).
-If you would like to work with word similarity, choose the _lg models.
-The vectors for large models were trained with the TLG corpus using [floret](https://github.com/explosion/floret), a fork of [fastText](https://fasttext.cc/).
+The _lg were trained using fasttext word vectors in the spaCy floret version, and the _trf models were trained using a special version of BERT, pertained by ourselves with the largest available Ancient Greek corpus, namely, the TLG.
+The vectors for large models were also trained with the TLG corpus.

 ### Loading